 This entire amount will go back into your CPF (Including the cash deposit your received from the buyer), leaving you with no cash in hand.
 (Take note that this happens even to private property owners, not just HDB owners)

-While some would argue that you can use the refunded CPF for your next home, there are people whom I have met who did not have sufficient cash savings and ended up not being able to proceed with their upgrading plans.
+While some would argue that you can use the refunded CPF for your next home, there are people whom I have met who did not have sufficient cash savings and ended up not being able to proceed with their private property upgrading plans.

 As such, some buyers prefer to service their loan in full cash to prevent a negative sale situation from affecting their upgrading budget later on.